We offer the following salary packages and benefits that include:

 - Do you have the confidence to make difficult decisions quickly and autonomously but know when it is appropriate to seek guidance?

-- Do you have excellent time management skills?
+- Do you have excellent time management skills and can structure a demanding workload?

 - Are you able to deal with sensitive issues in a professional manner?